psibir/filerenamer/README.md

 # filerenamer

-This script will change the filename of files located in a directory as given by the user.
+This script will modify and append a number to the filename of files located in a directory given by the user.

 Run the script using